slexisvn/query_engine/docs/01-frontend/08-binder-scopes-and-names.md

 ## Exercises

+### Understand

+CUSTOMER and ORDERS both expose a column named ID.
+What extra information does c.ID provide that bare ID does not?

+### Practice

-1. Reproduce the alias table.
+1. **Observe.** Reproduce the alias table.
 Bind all three queries and confirm which fail:

    ```javascript
    engine.bind(engine.parseSQL("SELECT C_NAME AS NM FROM CUSTOMER WHERE NM = 'Alice'"));
    ```

-2. Bind a correlated `EXISTS` and walk the bound `where` expression printing `tableAlias`, `columnName`, and `depth` for every `BoundColumnRef`.
+2. **Observe.** Bind a correlated `EXISTS` and walk the bound `where` expression printing `tableAlias`, `columnName`, and `depth` for every `BoundColumnRef`.
 Then nest it two levels deep and predict the depths before running it.

-3. Move the `selectAliasMap` construction above the `WHERE` binding in `bindSelect` and rebuild.
-Which tests fail?
-Are they testing the behavior deliberately, or incidentally?
+3. **Observe.** Move the `selectAliasMap` construction above the `WHERE` binding in `bindSelect` and rebuild.
+Predict whether `WHERE NM = 'Alice'` changes, then check.
+It should still fail: the map is not passed to the `WHERE` lookup.
+Revert the move, then trace the extra lookup that `bindPositionalKey` performs for `ORDER BY`.

-4. `checkGroupingCoverage` returns `false` from the walk callback to prune subtrees.
+4. **Extend (optional).** `checkGroupingCoverage` returns `false` from the walk callback to prune subtrees.
 Remove one of the two `return false` lines and find the query that now reports a spurious error.

-5. Construct a query where `shadowAliasFor` fires.
+5. **Extend (optional).** Construct a query where `shadowAliasFor` fires.
 You need the same alias visible in two nested scopes at once.
 Then print the bound references and find the `:1` suffix.

+### Hints and expected observations

+The qualifier selects a relation binding.
+Bare ID is ambiguous when both visible inputs supply it.
+A SELECT alias is a separate lookup rule; moving map construction alone does not change WHERE lookup.

 ## Recap

 - A [`BinderScope`](../../src/binder/scope.ts) holds visible relations and a parent pointer; all keys are **uppercased**, which is where case-insensitivity is implemented.
 - Unqualified lookup searches every local relation and **keeps going after the first hit** to detect ambiguity; local relations shadow outer ones.
 - Crossing a scope marked `queryBoundary` increments **`depth`**, and `depth > 0` is the definition of a **correlated** reference.
 Chapter 27 is built on it.
-- `bindSelect` binds `FROM`, then the select list, then `WHERE`, **then** builds the alias map, then `GROUP BY` and `ORDER BY` — which is exactly why aliases work in the latter and not in `WHERE`.
+- `WHERE` resolves against the input scope. `GROUP BY` and `ORDER BY` additionally consult the select-list alias map through `bindPositionalKey`.
+That difference in lookup, rather than the location of the map's declaration, determines alias visibility.
 - `*` expands to one typed, positioned reference per column, in relation order, and output names come from an explicit alias, then an inferred name, then `col<index>` — and are **not unique**.
 - The binder rejects meaningless-but-well-formed queries, notably via `checkGroupingCoverage`.
 - Repeated aliases get **shadow names** like `CUSTOMER:1`, which the optimizer's string-keyed comparisons depend on.